 - Make sure as they’re taking the customer to the dressing room, they unpin or unfold the items.

-- Make sure they check back within 2 minutes to see if the customer needs anything.
+- Make sure they check back within a few minutes to see if the customer needs anything.

-- Make sure they suggest items to complete the outfit.
+- Make sure they use good retail selling techniques and suggest items to complete the outfit.

 Then the customer will happily follow the associate to the counter to be rung up and trust me, they will return again and again.

 Are there other places someone could encourage you to Try it on to see how it fits?

 - Cars.
 “Let’s take her for a test drive.”

 - Eyeglasses.
 “Let’s see how you like the frames.”